jvasilakes/mito/README.md

 ## Hardware information

 The Mito is based on the Seeed XIAO NRF52840 microcontroller, an HX711 ADC, and a custom load cell.
 It runs at approximately 80 samples per second on the hardware side, and sends approximately 60 samples per second over bluetooth.
-Initial tests show a standard error of about 100g, and I ran into logistical issues adding weight before I could find the maximum supported weight.
+Initial tests show a standard error of about 100g.
+The load cell and two Peguet 3.5mm stainless steel maillon rapides provide a working load limit of 220kg and a breaking load of 1100kg.

 ![Mito PCB](https://github.com/jvasilakes/mito/blob/master/hardware/mito.png?raw=true)

-The load cell is high quality stainless steel, and the anchor points are two Peguet 3.5mm stainless steel maillon rapides with a working load limit of 220kg and a breaking load of 1100kg.

 ## User Guide